Tuyserkan

 Tuyserkan (تويسركان) (Note: Also romanized as Tooyserkan, Tūīsarkān, Tūysarkān, and Tūyserkān) is a city in the Central District of Tuyserkan County, Hamadan province, Iran, serving as capital of both the county and the district.
-Tuyserkan is located about 100 km south of Hamadan, in western Iran.
+Tuyserkan is about 100 km south of Hamadan, in western Iran.

+Tuyserkan is famous for the Tomb of the Prophet Habakkuk, a Twelver Shi'ite and Jewish mausoleum believed to entomb the remains of the biblical prophet Habakkuk, who is revered by Jews, Christians, and Muslims as a Biblical prophet who served in the Temple of Solomon, approximately 700 BCE.

+Climate

+Tuyserkan has a hot-summer Mediterranean climate (Csa) according to the Köppen climate classification.